Here are some ways to share a love of stories and story-making with the children in your lives.

 4. Fill in the blanks.
 Write a silly story, leaving blank spaces for your child to fill in words or sentences.
 For a younger child, leave big boxes for them to fill with pictures.
 Alternatively, you and your child may take it in turns, writing a sentence each.
 I test-drove this with my son, a.k.a. our family’s writer in resistance, and amazingly, he asked for a follow up instalment — in preference to the Wii.
 If a writing-based activity passes the Alistair test, it’s a winner.

-5. Alphabet hunt.
-Take your kid(s) into town, and photograph letters on interesting-looking billboards, shop fronts, license plates, road markings, etc. Your kids may either take the photos themselves, or help find letters for you to photograph, depending on their ages, and confidence with a camera.
+5. Have fun with the alphabet.
+For example, you can take your kid(s) into town, and photograph letters on interesting-looking billboards, shop fronts, license plates, road markings, etc. Your kids may either take the photos themselves, or help find letters for you to photograph.
 Make an alphabet collage by printing the photos and gluing them to a large piece of card or cardboard, or by using Picasa or Photoshop software to assemble the photographs as a poster.
 If it takes you several trips to complete the alphabet, save the photos to an ‘Alphabet’ folder on your desktop.
 It’s amazing how many details you suddenly notice about a familiar environment when hunting for a ‘J’ or a ‘Q’.
+Another fun alphabet-based activity is to make your child an alpha-ntastic birthday card.

 6. And of course . . . visit the library!!!